Translated by Charis Messier

 In the 17th century, the heater was made portable by putting the hot charcoal in earthenware or china.
 This transportable home heater was known as an anka (a type of foot or bed warmer), and is the predecessor of the modern kotatsu.

 In the 1950's, the kotatsu switched to electricity as its heat source, as opposed to using charcoal and briquette.
 The electric kotatsu quickly spread through Japanese households.

 Lifestyle Change and the Kotatsu

-Until around the 1980's, every household had an electric kotatsu and going under the kotatsu's quilt to eat mandarin oranges became a customary winter scene.
-The influence of Western styles on modern Japan has made it commonplace for households to use stylish low tables and kotatsu outside of the winter months as well.
+Until the 1980's, every household had an electric kotatsu and going under the kotatsu's quilt to eat mandarin oranges became a customary winter scene.
+The influence of Western style on modern Japan has made it commonplace for households to use stylish low tables and kotatsu outside of the winter months as well.

 Households without a kotatsu have increased in number due to the spread of other types of home heaters in recent years.
 But, Japanese-style restaurants and izakaya often have seats surrounding a sunken kotatsu, allowing the majority of Japanese to enjoy the kotatsu experience there.